 |Purchase price allocation||XYZ should allocate as much of the purchase price as possible to tangible assets in order to take advantage of a faster write - off of those assets for tax purposes.
 QRS estimates that the value of the tax shield to Pender West would increase by $100,800 if an additional $1.26 million of value were allocated to tangible assets.||XYZ should determine the real fair market value for the assets to be purchased and see if it can negotiate any further value to be allocated to the tangible assets in order to increase the tax shield created through this transaction.|

-Our article is merely an executive overview of how a quality of earnings review is conducted and the type of financial statement analysis involved.
-Other possible issues and recommendations an external auditor can bring up include normalizing earnings, addressing payroll inefficiencies, or implementing a new IT system.
+The above example is merely an executive overview of how a quality of earnings review is conducted and the type of financial statement analysis involved.
+Other possible issues and recommendations an external auditor may bring up include normalizing earnings, addressing payroll inefficiencies, or implementing a new IT system.

 Notice the important issues here.
-In 2017, a large proportion of ABC’s net income came from a bigger order from Amazon.
-Without a quality of earnings report, ABC’s value to XYZ would be greatly inflated.
-It may, or may not, affect the outcome of the acquisition.
+In 2017, a large proportion of ABC’s net income came from a single large order from Amazon.
+Without a quality of earnings report, ABC’s value could appear greatly inflated.

-Many business transactions often fail during the due diligence process as the reviews highlight the key failings of an acquiree that would have otherwise not be known without an external audit.
+Many acquisition transactions fail during the due diligence process as the reviews highlight the key failings of a target company that would not have been discovered without an external audit.
 Consulting services are of critical importance because they also provide recommendations on how to hedge potential business risks and take advantage of potential gains (such as tax benefits).
-Note that this assessment is purely recommendation-based and are not required to be followed in any capacity by the acquiree or acquirer.
+Note that this assessment is purely recommendation-based.
+The recommendations in a quality of earnings report constitute professional analysis and advice but are not required to be followed by either the acquirer or the target company.

 Learn how to model mergers and acquisitions in CFI's M&A Modeling Course!
 Build an M&A model from scratch the easy way with step-by-step instruction.